selectstriker2/selectstriker2.github.io/adventures/blackthorn.md

 Q: Who is the Magister?

+- Is Larissa Hunter still around or is there an interim Magister?

 Q: What power groups/factions are still around?

 * Gnarley Rangers & Druids
 * Dyvers Anti-Slavery League
+* Churches
+  * Heironeous
+  * Kord
+  * Zilchus
+* The Alliance
+* The Mages Guild

 # Adventures